 In 1989 Henry was joined by Paul Brace, who had established his reputation as a development engineer, and who had his own desire to do more than just restore E-Types.
-Matthew Dewhurst joined shortly afterwards, having been working with Paul for 5 years.
-They are both now Directors of the company.

 In late 1992 the company moved to larger and better-equipped premises near Uckfield in Sussex.
 The next milestone in the company’s development had occurred in 1991 when author John McLaren approached Henry with a quest.
 An owner of an E-Type and delighted with what this classic car was capable of providing, John, like many owners, had become disillusioned with its inability to provide that pleasure on a reliable basis.
 As a result he was driving a high performance Japanese car, a Skyline GTR, on an everyday basis.

 Despite that car’s reliability, speed and equipment, he hankered after the pure driving pleasure he enjoyed in his E-Type.